Way of Working¶

 Sometimes, however, there is a need to coordinate a larger piece of work in a team of developers who need the ability to:

-- Reduce the impact of changes on master - i.e. for everyone else
+- Reduce the impact of changes on main - i.e. for everyone else

-- Reduce the impact of constant updates from master, in order to have a stable environment for feature-oriented testing
+- Reduce the impact of constant updates from main, in order to have a stable environment for feature-oriented testing

 In these cases a feature branch may be proposed.
 A GitHub issue should be created, and the proposal discussed in one of the regular Egeria calls to build consensus around the need for such a branch.